 You Can Confidently Say You Know Yourself

-Ask yourself Do I feel settled in my own life and truly know who I am as a person?
-If the answer is yes or pretty close, then you’re good to go, says Kimberly Hershenson, LMSW, a therapist who works with couples in NYC.
+Ask yourself, Do I feel settled in my own life and truly know who I am as a person?
+If the answer is yes or pretty close, then you’re good to go, says Kimberly Hershenson, LCSW, a therapist who works with couples in NYC.
 “Feeling secure with one’s self leads to more security in marriage,” she explains.
 “If it takes until later in life to achieve this, that is okay.
 But a successful marriage is more likely if both partners feel secure independently and are able to work as a team moving forward.”

 You’ve Dated Past the Honeymoon Phase